 Welcome to my new blog site.
 The title “Awakening…” is the tentative title of my proposed book of images which is now in the collecting stage.
-It will consist of my images over the years, in addition to some recent written material relating to my work as an artist, the creative process, and it’s curious source.
-This binds it to my other passion- Buddhist meditation practice.
+It will consist of my images over the years, in addition to some recent written material relating to my work as an artist, the creative process, and it’s mysterious source.
+This blends it with my other passion- Buddhist meditation practice.

-The idea for this came to me several years ago, having pondered my dream of producing a book, and the practical question of what the focus would be in image terms.
-Books generally are conceived with a concrete theme- often a place or subject category.
+Photography image books are generally conceived with a concrete theme- often a place or subject category.
 I could see, though, this approach wouldn’t work for me.
 I don’t do my work in terms of subject matter, place, or any other category of “stuff”.
 In fact, I intuitively avoid this.

-As an artist my subject is ultimately my own feelings and emotions which are inspired by my environment, and its mood, as reflected in the illumined objects I see.
+As an artist my subject is ultimately my own feeling life and the emotions which are inspired by my environment, and its mood, as reflected in the illumined objects I see.
 So, while I train my camera outside, I’m more closely monitoring my own inner world.
 This is not a subject oriented approach, but an intuitive one.
-So, the theme of the book concerns this process of seeing, many examples with commentary, and insights relating it to a spiritual practice.
+So, the theme of the book concerns this process of seeing, many examples with commentary, and insights relating it as a spiritual practice.

 I call this “SEEING” in it’s truest sense.
 What normally passes as seeing is really a process of conditionally recognizing only what is already known, expected, or familiar.
 To truly see in the way I suggest is a revolutionary thing, and novel in every sense.
 That is why images arising from this place are experienced as ‘fresh’, or alive in some enchanting way- and tend to have a lasting power to fascinate, or intrigue.
 They are reflections from an unfamiliar world, but one in which we do live, but regrettably are not conditioned to see.

-I came to realize, at least for me, a great photograph requires the confluence of 3 factors-
+I came to realize then, at least for me, a great photograph requires the confluence of 3 factors-

-1-A material subject of some kind that receives the light, 2-a certain quality of light, and 3-the sensitivity to spot this fusion in the environment.
+1-Obviously, a material subject of some kind that receives the light, 2-a certain special quality of light, and 3-my sensitivity of being to spot this fusion in the environment.
 If one of these elements is lacking, a photograph doesn’t result.
 Many times I know I had 2 of the 3, but lacked the sensitivity, for instance, to make an image.
 Or, had great subject potentials, but lacked the right light.
-Of course, the right light for one subject may not work with the next, so finding the compelling subject to shoot is a serendipity of conditions, which isn’t always so predictable.
+Of course, the right light for one subject may not work with the next, so finding that compelling subject to shoot is a serendipity of conditions, which isn’t always so predictable.

 Great photographs are accidental to conditions, but will never happen without the eyes to see.

-That is why I conceived a potential title for the book as “Nowhere in Particular.”
-In it is the implication that sometimes I found the best strategy may be to eschew any plans, places, or ideas about what to look for, and instead open the eyes to what conditions conspire for you- and you just may be surprised (that’s guaranteed).
+That is why I conceived one potential title for my book project as “Nowhere in Particular.”
+Within it is the implication that sometimes I found the best strategy may be to eschew any plans, places, or ideas about what to photograph, what look for, and instead open my eyes to what conditions have conspired for me- and many times I have been shockingly rewarded by the unexpected.
 The most powerful images are always surprises- and that is why they have 'lasting power' to re-inspire again and again over many viewings.

 Setting out with too rigid an idea of what to photograph is a limiting proposition, and usually will yield only a less-inspired results, if any, at all.
-An image that illustrates the point is one I shot one cloudy afternoon on Cannon Beach, Oregon.
-Walking on the sand I was enthralled by the experience- the all-embracing presence of the light.
-The sand on this beach became highly reflective as waves withdrew, yielding a smooth undulating mirror of the billowing sky above.
+An image that illustrates this point is one I shot one cloudy afternoon on Cannon Beach, Oregon.
+Walking on the sand I was enthralled by the experience- and the all-pervading presence of the light.
+The fine sand on this beach became highly reflective as waves withdrew, yielding a smooth undulating mirror of the billowing sky above.
 The scene became an embracing bubble of luminous light – like literally walking in the clouds.
 All I could think to do was capture this somehow on film.

 You sometimes hear photographers say, when it comes to imagery, “It’s the Light”.